cdapio/tigon/tigon-docs/developer-guide/source/developer.rst

 and the SQL statement.

 Currently, TigonSQL creates one interface set for every input that is added, with the same name as the input.
-In other words, when an input is being referred in the SQL query, the user needs to use [<inputName>].inputName.
+In other words, when an input is being referred to in the TigonSQL query, the user needs to use [<inputName>].inputName.
 In the example below, intInput is the input name and in the query, we refer to this source as [intInput].intInput.
-Interface Sets are currently NOT exposed to the users directly.
-This might change in the future releases.
-Though it is not necessary to know about Interface Sets to use TigonSQL, you can refer to the `Tigon SQL User Manual <./_downloads/Tigon_SQL_User_Manual_2014_v4.pdf>`__ for more information.
+Interface sets are currently NOT exposed to TigonSQL users.
+This might change in the future releases to enable more powerful queries.
+Though it is not necessary to know about interface sets to use TigonSQL, you can refer to the `Tigon SQL User Manual <./_downloads/Tigon_SQL_User_Manual_2014_v4.pdf>`__ for more information on them.

 The output of the SQL queries will be POJOs, whose output class you can define.
 The names of the members of the output class should match the names used in the SQL query